VRCBVI 2026 LIFE Application

 **Student’s cell number.
 This is the number we will use if we need to reach the student during the program.
 (If the student does not have a cell phone, please enter N/A):

-**Student’s email address (This is the email address we will use to communicate with the student during programs.
-Please ensure this is the student's email address and not the parent's - if the student does not have an email address, please enter N/A:
+**Student’s email address: (This is the email we will be use for communication during program.
+Please ensure it is the student's email, not the parent's.
+If the student does not have an email, enter N/A.)

 **Date of birth: